Canadian Experience Class Requirements (Express Entry)

 Canadian Experience Class - Requirements

-To immigrate as a skilled worker under the Canadian Experience Class, you must meet two primary requirements:
+To immigrate as a skilled worker under the Canadian Experience Class, two primary requirements are:

-Your Canadian work experience should have been gained while you were authorized to work in Canada.
+Canadian work experience should have been gained while a candidate was authorized to work in Canada.
 For example, work in Canada while on:

-– a work permit that your Canadian employer confirmed by a Labour Market Impact Assessment (LMIA), or
+- a work permit that a Canadian employer confirmed by a Labour Market Impact Assessment (LMIA), or

 - an employer-specific work permit that is LMIA-exempt.